pritom169/KTR-UniBam/Lecture-3/README.md

   - IP then does it's job and sends it to the network.

 - **UDP receiver actions:**
-  - In the receiver side, the IP layer removes it's header and passes the message to the UDP side.
+  - On the receiver side, the IP layer removes it's header and passes the message to the UDP side.
   - When it receives the UDP layer, the UDP checks the checksum.
 Whether the message has been corrupted or not.
 If the check passes the UDP